-The Board consists of seven (7) members and comprising five (5) Independent Non-Executive Directors, one (1) Managing Director and one (1) Executive Director.
+The Board consist of eight (8) members and comprising six (6) Independent Non-Executive Directors, one (1) Managing Director and one (1) Executive Director.
 Thus, the requirement under Rules 15.02 of the Listing Requirements of Bursa Securities that at least two (2) Directors or 1/3 of the Board, whichever is higher, must be Independent Directors, is fulfilled.
-This is also in line with Practice 5.2 of the MCCG where it requires at least half of the Board members comprises Independent Directors.
+This is also in line with Practice 5.2 of the MCCG where it requires at least half of the Board members comprises independent directors.